saurontech/Advantech-VCOM-Linux-Driver/doc/setup_tls_for_eki.md

 # Setup TLS for Device Server

-If one wishes to use VCOM over TLS, one would need to setup a 3 files for each given Device, which is composed of:
+If one wishes to use VCOM over TLS, one would need to setup 3 files for each given Device, which is composed of:
 1. a key-pair
 2. a diffi-hellman file
 3. a rootCA